Education

 View the list of scholars here

-Late March – If you are eligible for consideration, you will receive an email from Student Fees and Funding with an invitation to complete a Microsoft Form application
+February 2025 - April 2025 – If you are eligible for consideration, you will receive an email from Student Fees and Funding with an invitation to an AfOx scholarship interview (online via Zoom).

-Late June/Early July – Interview outcomes will be communicated to all candidates.
-Successful candidates will receive an offer letter from Student Fees and Funding and a letter from AfOx with further information.
+By July 2025 – Candidates will be informed of the outcome of their AfOx scholarship interview.
+Successful candidates will receive a scholarship offer letter from Student Fees and Funding and an information pack from AfOx with further information about arrival in Oxford and the induction programme.

 AfOx Graduate Scholarships Partners

-The AfOx Graduate Scholars are offered in collaboration with Mastercard Foundation, Standard Bank Africa's Chairman Scholarship, Oppenheimer Fund, Kennedy Institute, St Hugh's College and Reuben College.
+The AfOx Graduate Scholarships are offered in collaboration with the Mastercard Foundation, Standard Bank Africa's Chairman Scholarship, Oppenheimer Fund, and the Kennedy Institute.

-The University of Oxford and the Mastercard Foundation have established an innovative and ambitious partnership under the Mastercard Foundation Scholars Program and the Africa Oxford Initiative (AfOx).
-60-70 Scholarships are available for applicants to any full-time one-year taught master’s course at Oxford for 2024-25 entry who are African nationals, are ordinarily resident in African countries who are applying and intending to return to Africa upon completion of their studies.
+The University of Oxford and the Mastercard Foundation have established an innovative and ambitious partnership under the Mastercard Foundation Scholars Program and the Africa Oxford Initiative (AfOx) to offer a range of scholarships for African candidates applying for taught postgraduate courses at the University of Oxford for 2025/26 entry.

-The Mastercard Foundation Scholars Program at the University of Oxford covers course fees and a grant for living costs for full-time students at the UKRI minimum doctoral stipend rate.
-Awards are made for the full duration of your fee liability for the agreed course.
+The Mastercard Foundation AfOx Scholarships cover course fees and a grant for living costs for taught postgraduate students at the UKRI minimum doctoral stipend rate.
+Awards are made for the full duration of your fee liability for the agreed taught postgraduate course.

-To be considered for this scholarship, submit your application for graduate study by the relevant December/January deadline for your course, and tick the relevant box on the graduate application form.
-If you are eligible for this scholarship, you will be contacted by email in late March and asked to submit additional material to show how you meet the selection criteria.
+To be considered for this scholarship you must submit your application for graduate study by the relevant December/January deadline for your course.
+Eligible offer holders will be automatically considered and contacted by Student Fees and Funding via email.
+Eligible candidates will be invited to demonstrate how they meet the following selection criteria.

 In awarding the Scholarships the panel looks at four areas: 1) Academic merit and potential 2) Leadership experience and capacity development 3) Alignment with AfOx values and themes 4) Commitment to Africa’s development.

-For more information about these scholarships, visit the the Mastercard Foundation Scholars Program at the University of Oxford click here.
+For more information about these scholarships, visit the Mastercard Foundation Scholars Programme at the University of Oxford page.

 The Oppenheimer Fund makes small awards that are linked to other scholarship schemes such as in order to offer full scholarship awards.
 Scholarships are available for applicants who are applying to a full-time master’s course, and who have previously studied at a South African university.